Above Ground Pool Opening & Start-Up Tips

 Keep a close eye on the filter pressure gauge.
 If it should spike to 30 psi or more, shut down the system and re-check that all valves and wall returns are open and unplugged.
 Verify good water flow into the pool, and make note of the starting pressure on your clean pool filter.

-DIY TIP: Having trouble with your pump, filter, or pool cleaner?
+DIY TIP: Having trouble with your above ground pool pump, filter, or pool cleaner?
 Just bring it to your local Leslie’s store.
 Our knowledgeable pool service technicians can quickly troubleshoot and repair the problem for free.
 The only thing you’ll pay for are the parts needed for the repair.

 5. Clean the Pool